 Your Arizona Insurance License Number Changed in April 2017

-As part of the Department of Insurance move from its 30-year-old licensing system to State Based Systems (SBS), all license numbers changed.
-The Arizona insurance license number for an individual is now the same as the National Producer Number (NPN). https://insurance.az.gov/insurance-professional-license-number-crosswalk.
+As part of the Department of Insurance move to SBS, all license numbers for insurance professionals changed.
+The Arizona insurance license number for an individual is now the same as the National Producer Number (NPN).
+The license number for each business entity insurance professional changed as well.

 - Use our LICENSE SEARCH option at the top of this page to look up the license for an individual or business-entity insurance professional on a one-by-one basis.

-- If you are an insurance company employee or licensing coordinator, we have published a crosswalk between Arizona's old insurance license numbers and the current (new) license numbers.
+- Click here for a crosswalk between Arizona's old insurance license numbers and the current (new) license numbers.

 Renewing an Insurance Producer License - Continuing Education